pvcraven/2017_web_security/source/final/kyann/index.rst

 There have been many different updates to the newest version of JavaScript, from fixing smaller functions to work better, adding in entirely new functions, or adding in different programming styles.
-Many of these updates give the programmer the option to write code that is either easier or more straight forward than before, or simply make the code more readable.
+Many of these updates give the programmer the option to write code that is either easier or more straight-forward than before, or simply make the code more readable.